wp-plugins/glift-go-game/readme.txt

 Yes, visit [gliftgo.com](http://www.gliftgo.com/ "Glift Go") for more information and sample code.

 == Changelog ==

+= 0.5.4 =
+* Feature - Glift upgraded to 1.0.3
+* Fix - Add support for point rectangles as data in SGF properties.

 = 0.5.3 =
 * Feature - Glift upgraded to 1.0.3